beyondmayOwO/docker-demo-app/README.md

 ### 1. Stop all the containers running in previous steps

+### 2. Change 'mongoUrlLocal' to 'mongoUrlDocker' in server.js

+### 3. Create Dockerfile and image for app

-### 2. Add mongo and mongo-express containers to the services in docker-compose
+### 4. Add app, mongo, mongo-express containers to the services in docker-compose

-### 3. Start mongodb and mongo-express
+### 5. Start docker-compose
     docker compose up

-### 4. Access the mongo-express
+### 6. Access the mongo-express
     http://localhost:8080

-### 5. Start node server
-    node server.js

-### 6. Access the nodejs application from browser
+### 7. Access the nodejs application
     http://localhost:3000

-### 7. In mongo-express, create a new database "my-db", then a new collection "users" in "my-db"
+### 8. In mongo-express, create a new database "my-db", then a new collection "users" in "my-db"

-### 8. 'Edit Profile' and make changes.
+### 9. 'Edit Profile' and make changes.

-### 9. Reload mongo express.
+### 10. Reload mongo express.
 Data appears in mongo-express.
 Reload the html page also persists the data changes.

-### 10. Stop mongodb and mongo-express containers in docker-compose.
+### 11. Stop mongodb and mongo-express containers in docker-compose.
     docker compose down
 - Takes down the containers as well as the network.

-#### To build a docker image from the application
+## Push the app image to the cloud container registry (IBM Cloud)
+### 1. Install ibm cloud CLI and register for the container registry and the region
+- You can follow the instructions in docs on how to push the image in cloud registry page

+### 2. Log in to the IBM Cloud

+### 2. Log in the docker to the cloud
+    ibmcloud cr login

+### 3. Tag the image
-    docker build -t my-app:1.0 .
+    docker tag my-app:1.0 us.icr.io/imagehub/my-app:1.0

-The dot "." at the end of the command denotes location of the Dockerfile.
+### 4. Push the image
+    docker push us.icr.io/imagehub/my-app:1.0

+### 5. Verify
+    ibmcloud cr image-list